-- Students are allowed to wear GPA pins representing their achievement on Honor Roll and the Dean's List. - Makeup must look natural if worn. - Eye contacts, eyeglasses or sunglasses without prescription are not permitted. - No name plates or distracting necklaces should be displayed on outside of clothing. - Excessive bracelets of any nature are not allowed. - Hats: No hats of any kind may be worn on campus, including skullcaps. - Glasses: Non-prescription glasses or non-prescription sunglasses are not allowed. - Gloves: No batting gloves will be allowed.
+- Students are allowed to wear GPA pins representing their achievement on Honor Roll and the Dean's List. - Makeup must look natural if worn. - No name plates or distracting necklaces should be displayed on outside of clothing. - Excessive bracelets of any nature are not allowed. - Hats: No hats of any kind may be worn on campus, including skullcaps. - Glasses: Non-prescription glasses, eye contacts or sunglasses are not allowed. - Gloves: No batting gloves will be allowed.